Joe Salave'a: Washington State

 In 2012, Salave'a joined Washington State University as their defensive line coach under head coach Mike Leach.
 Salave’a was later promoted to assistant head coach and defensive line coach.

 Oregon

 In January 2017, Salave'a was hired as the associate head coach, defensive line coach and co-defensive coordinator at the University of Oregon under head coach Mario Cristobal.

 Miami

 On January 7, 2022, Salave'a was hired as the associate head coach, run game coordinator and defensive line coach at the University of Miami following head coach Mario Cristobal.

+Arizona (second stint)

 Personal life

-Salave'a's older brother, Okland Salave'a, played football at Colorado from 1987–1989.
+Salave'a's older brother, Okland Salave'a, played football at Colorado from 1987 to 1989.
 Salave'a also has his own foundation—the Joe Salave'a foundation.